 Let’s talk about your CSA score

-Today, if you have a DOT number, you have a CSA score.
+CSA is FMCSA's data-driven safety compliance and enforcement program.
+Today, if you have a DOT number, you have a CSA score chart.
 CSA stands for Compliance, Safety, and Accountability, and your CSA score matters.
 The score is measured on a scale from 0 – 100, and the lower the score, the better.

 What happens if my CSA score is bad?

-Having a high CSA score can result in an intervention by a Safety Investigator.
+Having a high CSA score for trucking companies can result in an intervention by a Safety Investigator.
 These interventions can include any of the following:

 - Warning Letter

 - Increased Roadside Enforcement